infochimps-labs/ironfan-pantry/cookbooks/strongswan/README.md

 This layered approach can be explained thusly:

+	**Layer One**
-	**Layer One** contains basic connection types; one, and only one, of these will be used for any specific VPN.
+		contains basic connection types; one, and only one, of these will be used for any specific VPN.

+	**Layer Two**
-	**Layer Two** enables a given service and makes it available to the other recipes.
+		enables a given service and makes it available to the other recipes.

+	**Layer Three**
-	**Layer Three** is reserved for optional recipes which extend and/or add to recipes in Layer One.
+		is reserved for optional recipes which extend and/or add to recipes in Layer One.

+	**Layer Four**
-	**Layer Four** is the final step and holds things such as generating client configs and final steps not performed by other recipes.
+		is the final step and holds things such as generating client configs and final steps not performed by other recipes.

 Simplified Naming Convention

 	Names for recipes in layer one are taken from the names of the suite of tests performed by the creators of StrongSwan itself which are listed at [ikev1](http://www.strongswan.org/uml/testresults/ikev1/) and [ikev2](http://www.strongswan.org/uml/testresults5/ikev2/).
-Our sanest default for layer one is `nat-psk`.
-I actually recommend using `xauth-id-psk-config` as it forces a virtual IP pool for the public computers from within StrongSwan.
+Our sanest default for layer one is 'nat-psk'.
+I actually recommend using 'xauth-id-psk-config' as it forces a virtual IP pool for the public computers from within StrongSwan.

 	Names for template follow this format:
-		<recipename>.[client].<filename>.erb => `nat-psk.ipsec.conf.erb` or
+		<recipename>.[client].<filename>.erb => 'nat-psk.ipsec.conf.erb' or
-												`nat-psk.client.ipsec.conf.erb`
+												'nat-psk.client.ipsec.conf.erb'

 ## Requirements